Disc 3. In the Line of Duty 3: Yes, Madam!

 The japanese jewel designer Yamamoto is having a display of his latest

-just VIP guests but also a horde of guards.
-But two bestial japanese
+collection in Tokyo, with not just VIP guests but also a horde of guards.

-robbers and terrorists, Kazuo
+two bestial japanese robbers and terrorists, Kazuo Nakagawa (Stuart

-Nakagawa (Stuart Ong) and Michiko Nishiwaki (played by Michiko Nishiwaki)
+Michiko Nishiwaki (played by Michiko Nishiwaki) who also both are members

-and guests.
+cops and guests.
 The japanese

 cop Hiroshi Fujioka (played by Hiroshi Fujioka) loses his buddy cop

-perps.
-The robbers finances the terror organisation with the loot and
+who's shot by the perps.
+The robbers finances the terror organisation

-to be in cahoots with the robbers.
-Yamamoto is to powerful to arrest
+loot and Fujioka suspects Yamamoto to be in cahoots with the robbers.

-in Japan, so Fujioka will try and
+Yamamoto is to powerful to arrest in Japan, so Fujioka will try and

-get to him when Yamamoto returns to Hong Kong.
+when Yamamoto returns to Hong Kong.

-Above: Old Hong Kong DVD in letterbox ratio and with
+Above: Old Hong Kong DVD in letterbox ratio and

 cantonese 5.1 audio with english subs